 Everyone knows the dangers of smoking in pregnancy.
 But we’re not so clued up on the fact that cigarettes can cut your chances of getting pregnant in the first place.

 Smoking inflicts huge damage on your body – from your arteries to your eyes.
 So it’s no surprise that it’s linked to fertility problems too.
 We don’t know exactly how this happens but it may be because it affects your sex hormones.
-Overall, though, smoking reduces your risk of conceiving by up to 40 per cent.
+Overall, though, smoking reduces your risk of conceiving by up to 40%.
 It’s also likely to reduce your chances of successful fertility treatment, too.
-And though the risk goes up the more you smoke, even a ‘low’ level – under 10 a day – can cause problems.
+And though the risk goes up the more you smoke, even a ‘low’ level (under 10 a day) can cause problems.

 It’s not doing him any good either.
-For one thing, smoking’s linked to impotence – so if he’s having sexual problems, it makes even more sense to quit.
+For one thing, smoking is linked to impotence – so if he’s having sexual problems, it makes even more sense to quit.
 And for another, the cigarettes are damaging both the quality and the quantity of his sperm.

 In terms of your fertility – quite apart from your pregnancy when you do conceive – it doesn’t work that way.
 In any case, the links between stress and conception are quite complicated and there’s some evidence that stress does not play all that much of a role.
 So that excuse won’t quite work.

 Yes.
-Quite apart from anything else, cigarettes are extraordinarily addictive.
+Apart from anything else, cigarettes are extraordinarily addictive.
 ‘Just the one’ is very unlikely to stop at just one, as every smoker knows.